 There’s growing interest in using CBD for shingles and other viral conditions.
-Since CBD has anti-inflammatory and pain-relieving effects, it could potentially relieve the pain and rashes that characterize the disease.
+Since you can use CBD for pain and as an anti-inflammatory, it could potentially relieve the pain and rashes that characterize the disease.

 On top of that, there’s some evidence that CBD may have antiviral properties.